obsidiansystems/hydra-pay/README.md

 { "tagged_payload" : { "tag" : "ServerHello", "version" : "0.1.0" }, "tagged_id" : 0 }
 ```

-Remeber that all communication the Client makes with the Server must be tagged.
+Remember that all communication the Client makes with the Server must be tagged.
 This forms the request response part of the API.

 ### Subscriptions